 In sum, it is problematic to deem China as “evil” as the US also undertake similar activities to defend its national interests.
 What is straightforward is that both states perceive each other as “evil”.
 The US sees China’s behaviour as fundamentally incompatible with the democratic values that define American power and influence.
 China may interpret the US’ call to “change the behaviour of the Chinese Communist Party” as a hostile policy of regime change.

-Muhammad Faizal is a Research Fellow with the Centre of Excellence for National Security (CENS) at the S. Rajaratnam School of International Studies (RSIS).
+Muhammad Faizal is Research Fellow, with the Regional Security Architecture Programme, Institute of Defence and Strategic Studies, S. Rajaratnam School of International Studies, Nanyang Technological University, Singapore.
 He completed his Master of Science in Strategic Studies at RSIS, specialising in terrorism studies.
 Prior to joining RSIS, Faizal served with the Singapore Ministry of Home Affairs where he was a Deputy Director